JLouhela/qt-docker-front/README.md

 ## QtQuick application displaying sample stats from docker containers.

 Application connects tp unix socket serving docker engine API.
 It polls data periodically from the docker engine socket and displays it on the screen.
-If there are no containers, or docker unix socket is not available in the default location (var/run/docker.sock), the application will only display N/A values with empty dropdown menu.
+If there are no containers, or docker unix socket is not available in the default location (var/run/docker.sock in Linux, \\.\pipe\docker_engine in Windows), the application will only display N/A values with empty dropdown menu.
 If socket is accessible and there are containers available (both stopped and running are accepted) in the docker engine, the application will display some basic information of the each container.
 CPU and Memory stats are only available for running containers.

 ![Image of the application](screenshot_qt_front.png?raw=true "QtDockerFront")